Wetlands

 Tree cutting and significant wetlands

 The conservation authorities under their regulations do not generally become involved in the limited cutting of trees for firewood or other personal use.
-More extensive tree clearing or removal would, however, require permission to ensure that the activity would not adversely affect the wetland or its functions.
+More extensive tree clearing or removal may, however, require permission to ensure that the activity would not adversely affect the wetland or its functions.
 A sustainable tree-cutting plan is likely to be a basis for any consideration of extensive tree clearing.
 The conservation authority should be consulted on the need for permission.

-The City of Ottawa only regulates tree cutting on private lands in the urban area, and in specific adjacent rural areas recommended by staff for inclusion within the urban boundary, including a small area in the east end along the Ottawa River, between the urban boundary and Ted Kelly Lane.
-These areas are shown on Schedules C through H of the Urban Tree Conservation By-law (By-law 2009-200).
+The City of Ottawa only regulates tree cutting on private lands in the urban area, and in specific adjacent rural areas.
+These areas are shown on schedules in the Tree Protection (By-law No. 2020-340) | City of Ottawa.
 Most privately-owned significant wetlands are located outside the area regulated by this by-law.

 Contacts and resources